 Are your shoes surrounded by a green cloud of odor even when you’re not wearing them?
 You don’t have to throw them away.
 A general-purpose disinfectant spray like the kind you use in your kitchen can take care of that nasty smell coming from your kicks.
 Look for a kitchen spray that contains ethanol and other sanitizing ingredients, which kill the bacteria.

 “Take the insole out of the shoe, lightly spray the insole, and let it dry for 24 hours.
-Then when you put the insole back in the shoe, you’ve treated the shoe,” Dr. Rowland says.
+Then when you put the insole back in the shoe, you’ve treated the shoe,” says Dr. Rowland.

 If you notice that your feet sweat, you could try an over-the-counter foot antiperspirant.
 Or go the home-remedy route and sprinkle a little corn starch into your shoe to keep your feet dry.

-“You can even use just a regular underarm antiperspirant — that will definitely help to control the moisture,” Dr. Rowland says.
+“You can even use a regular underarm antiperspirant — that will definitely help to control the moisture,” says Dr. Rowland.

-If it’s time to call in the big guns, ask your doctor for a prescription medication designed to treat foot moisture problems.
+If you can’t seem to solve the odor problem and it’s time to bring in reinforcement, ask your doctor for a prescription medication designed to treat foot moisture.